VlNlV/assignment-1-for-object-oriented-programming/for sukashree (for assignment 4)/current stand of things/README.md

 ## this version of getNeighbors and getStopsTransfer were inspired by the sample solution (because my own versions would crash in the automatic test feedback)

+# this directory also contains tester.cpp which includes the test file which the automatic feedback systeme uses.
+Seemingly the example it tests with "getTravelPath" doesnt lead to the expected output (in my terminal), so the main objective would be to find a way for the program to print the correct expected output for the getTravelPath. (for example, according to tester.cpp the specific pair of the start-station and stop-station should lead to a path of 12 stations but actually leads to 0 according my program)